Replacing the front brake pads

 Removing the front wheel

-Using a large screwdriver, we press down the pistons of the caliper cylinders to move the brake pads away from the disc
+Using a large screwdriver, push down the pistons of the caliper cylinders to move the brake pads away from the disc

 Loosen the tightening of the bolt securing the lower guide pin of the caliper